survivejs/webpack-book/manuscript/optimizing/02_tree_shaking.md

 ## Demonstrating Tree Shaking

 To shake code, you have to define a module and use only a part of its code.
-Set one up like this:
+Set one up:

 **app/shake.js**